fanux/sealos-site/docs/getting-started/build-example-cloudimage.md

+---
+sidebar_position: 2
+---

 # Building an Example CloudImage

-This is an example for build nginx-ingress CloudImage using helm.
+This is an example for building an nginx-ingress CloudImage using helm.

 ## Download helm chart